2023-environmental-bioinformatics/hw-assignment-5/README.md

 For this assignement you will going to use [Metabat2](https://peerj.com/articles/7359/) to reconstruct genomes out of the metagenomes.
 First, you are going to co-assemble the three metagenomes you have used for your previous assignment, ERR598970, ERR598972 and ERR599021 using `megahit`.
 Make a directory called `scripts` on your repo and upload your sbatch script (*name the script `megahit.qsub`*).

 Before using [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/), you will have to map the reads back to the assembly using `bwa`.
 Sort the files using `samtools`.
-Use Metabat2 to reconstruct bins (*Note: for the needs of this class, you are working with small metagenomes that produced a small assembly runMetaBat.sh -m 1500 --maxEdges 100 final.contigs.fa ERR598970.bam ERR598972.bam ERR599021.bam
+Use Metabat2 to reconstruct bins (*Note: adjust the parameters "Minimum size of a contig for binning" to 1500 and the "maximum number of edges per node" to 100*).
+Upload the sbatch script that contains all the commands for mapping, sorting and binning on your `script` folder.

-Use [CheckM](https://github.com/Ecogenomics/CheckM/wiki) to estimate the completeness and the contamination of the bins (*Hint: use the checkm lineage_wf workflow and export results as a table format).
+Use [CheckM](https://github.com/Ecogenomics/CheckM/wiki) to estimate the completeness and the contamination of the bins (*Hint: use the checkm lineage_wf workflow and export results as a table format.
+Set ).
+Make a directory called `tables` on your repo and upload the table (*name the table `checkm_report.txt`*).
+Upload the sbatch script that contains all the commands for mapping, sorting and binning on your `script` folder.

-`envs/gtdbtk_class/etc/conda/activate.d/gtdbtk.sh`
-`/vortexfs1/omics/env-bio/collaboration/databases/release202`
+> How many genomes are considered high quality and how many medium quality according to XXX?
+For the rest of tasks you will only work with the medium and high quality bins (M/H Q).

+Use quast to calculate the assembly statistics of each bin, and to estimate the coverage of each bin in the metagenomes (ERR598970, ERR598972 and ERR599021).
+Upload the sbatch script (`quast.qsub`) and the quast report table `report.tsv` in the directories `scripts` and `tables`, respectively.

+Use [GTDB-tk]() to assign taxonomy for the bins (*Note: during the installation of GTDB-tk, please do NOT download the GTDB.
+Modify the `gtdbtk.sh`file that is inside your gtdb environment `etc/conda/activate.d/` to modify the database path.
+Use `/vortexfs1/omics/env-bio/collaboration/databases/release202`*).
+Upload the summary tables on your `tables` directory.
+> How many bacterial and how many archaeal medium/high quality genomes did you recover?
+Which phylum was the most abundant?

+Use prokka () to functionally annotate the bins.
+>

-> For all runs use sbatch requesting 36 threads and 180gb of memory
+> For all runs use sbatch requesting 36 threads and 180gb of memory.

-> For all software mentioned below, use conda to install
+> For all software mentioned below, use conda to install.

+> You can inquire the path to one of your conda environments by typing `conda info --envs`